 Below is a list of locations of nano ehxibits in the United States:

 Created by the NISE Network this exhibition is touring the Arkansas Discovery Network.
-Copies of many of these exhibits are also currently on display at the Museum of Science, Boston and the Oregon Museum of Science and Industry (OMSI) in Portland, OR
+Copies of many of these exhibits have also been on display at the Museum of Science, Boston and the Oregon Museum of Science and Industry (OMSI) in Portland, OR

 A permanent exhibition at the Lawrence Hall of Science in Berkeley, CA introducing basic nanoscale and state-of-the-art nanotechnology science to an 8 to 14-year-old audiences.